Last Updated on June 30, 2021 by Amy Geldean

 Use Social Media to Share Content Assets and Knowledge

-Social media profiles can be highly effective as marketing tools.
+Including social media in your marketing strategy can be highly effective as a marketing tool.
 First, you can use them to post any content marketing assets you create.
-Your profiles are a great way to highlight any interesting consumer research you’ve performed or any created videos.
+Your wine business profiles are a great way to increase your brand awareness and highlight any interesting consumer research you’ve performed or any created videos.
 Your profiles will become even more effective if you use them to interact with the community.
-Find groups where vintners are interacting with each other on platforms like Facebook or Instagram, and add your voice to the conversation.
+Find groups where one vintner is interacting with another vintner on platforms like Facebook or Instagram, and add your voice to the conversation.

 If you want your profiles to attract attention, you shouldn’t use them just for advertising.
 Instead, you should focus on being an asset to the communities that you join.
 Provide advice on issues where you have expertise.
 You may be able to turn other’s problems into opportunities by crafting packages that match the challenges they’ve described.